niloycste/Data-clustering-/README.md

 # Data-clustering-
-Here we use KMAN algorithm for clustering so that we can apply parallel mining concept
+Here i use KMAN algorithm for clustering so that we can apply parallel mining concept